AhmedAminIV/KodeKloud_Terraform/Level 1/37-eip-variables/description.md

 # Task: Setup Elastic IP variables in Terraform

+For this task, create an AWS Elastic IP using Terraform with the following requirement:
+The Elastic IP name devops-eip should be stored in a variable named KKE_eip.

 This folder contains Terraform code to **Setup Elastic IP variables in Terraform**.

 ## Files